Taniya-1234/delta-demo/README.md

 # delta-demo
-This is a Demo of using Github.
+This is a Demo of using Git and Github.